St John the Baptist's Church, Chester: Interior

 While the external fabric of the church is largely Early English in style due to the Victorian restorations, much of the interior consists of Norman material.
 This is present in the nave, the crossing, the first bay of the chancel, the arch to the Lady Chapel and in the remains of the choir chapels.
 Richards considers that it is the best masonry of the Norman period in Cheshire.
-Inside the church are many early effigies which are all damaged, some dating back as far as the late 13th or early 14th century.
+Inside the church are many early effigies which are all damaged, some dating as far back as the late 13th or early 14th century.
 Monuments to the Warburton family are in the Lady Chapel.
 In the church are two fonts, one dating from the 15th century, the other from the Commonwealth period.
 Two brass chandeliers are dated 1722.
 The pulpit is from the 19th century.
 The reredos, dated 1876, is by John Douglas and was made by Morris & Co.; it includes a painting of the Last Supper.
 The organ had been built as a temporary organ for the coronation of Queen Victoria in 1838 by William Hill and Company of London.
 It was then rebuilt for St John's, transported to Chester by barge and installed at the west end of the church.
 It was opened on 28 October 1838 with the opening recital given by Henry Gauntlett as he could actually play the pedals.
 In the 1859–66 restoration it was moved to the south transept and in 1895–96 it was moved to the north transept, when the organ was put in its current case.
 In the 1960s it was converted to electro-pneumatic action by Charles Whiteley and Company.
 In 2002 it was restored by Rod Billingsley following vandalism.
 The organ case dated 1895 is by Thomas M. Lockwood.
 A memorial to Lockwood is in the north aisle.
 The stained glass in the east window dated 1863 was designed by T. M. Penson and made by Clayton and Bell.
 The west window was designed by Edward Frampton and is dated 1887–1890.
 In the north aisle is a barely visible wall painting of St John the Baptist.
 The church contains nine memorial boards by members of the Randle Holme family.
-Also inside the church are fragments of late Saxon stone crosses that are thought to have been originally in the churchyard.
+Also inside the church are fragments of late Anglo-Saxon stone crosses that are thought to have been originally in the churchyard.
 The parish registers begin in 1559.